luigilink/xSQLServer/README.md

   - Added support for clustered SQL instances
   - BREAKING CHANGE: Updated parameters to align with other resources (SQLServer / SQLInstanceName)
 * Created unit tests for xSQLServerConfiguration resource
-* Fix in xSQLAlias
-  - BREAKING CHANGE: The type of the parameter TCPPort has changed.
-It is now String Type.
 * Changes to xSQLAlias
   - Add UseDynamicTcpPort parameter for option "Dynamically determine port"